mdwilliams11/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Mod 17 Machine Learning
+Supervised Machine Learning Project

 ## Overview of Analysis
-In this module we are using multiple different machine learning models to analyze credit risk based on a number of factors.
+For this project, I am using multiple different machine learning models to analyze credit risk based on a number of factors.
 The data used to train these models comes from LendingClub, a peer-to-peer lending services company.

 ## Results